agileWaterFail/springboot-bigquery-app/README.txt

 4) Tests
     Testing is done using groovy spock tests and are made available for viewing after a maven build in /build/spock-reports/index.html

+5) Query Limit
+    Currently the query is limited to 10 - read code comments in BigQueryService.java